How to start investing

 Many people start investing their money by investing in funds.
 With this type of investing, you put your money in an investment fund where a fund manager chooses what investments to buy with your, and other investors', money.

 Investment funds come in all shapes and sizes.
-One of the most common ways to start investing is by putting your money in a Stocks and Shares ISA, where it will be invested in a fund.
+One of the most common ways to start investing is by putting your money in a stocks and shares ISA, where it will be invested in a fund.
 When investing through a stocks and shares ISA, you can usually choose which fund you want to invest your money in, too.

 The investment fund you choose will be used to buy various different types of investments: things like shares in companies, property and corporate and government bonds.
 Your money increases or decreases as the value of those assets changes.

 "Low-risk" or "cautious" funds invest more of your money in safer assets like government or corporate bonds, and less in more risky assets like company shares.
-On the flip side, a more risky fund might invest more of your money in company shares.
+On the flip-side, a more risky fund might invest more of your money in company shares.

 Typically the more risk you take, the more your money could potentially grow by - but the greater the chance of losing money.

-So, is investing riskier than putting money in a savings account?
+Is investing riskier than putting money in a savings account?

-Both come with different risks.
+Both saving and investing comes with different risks.

 For example, as there’s no limit to how much companies can grow, investing in company shares has a higher potential to make you money.
-But it comes at a risk – companies can shrink as well as grow so you could get back less than you put in, depending on what’s happening with your shares when you choose to sell your investments (ie withdraw your money).
+But it comes at a risk – companies can shrink as well as grow so you could get back less than you put in, depending on what’s happening with your shares when you sell your investments (ie withdraw your money).

 With a savings account (an account that grows by building interest), there's a risk that your money will grow by less than the cost-of-living goes up by.